enzanki-ars/rocket-league-replay-analysis/README.md

 1. Run RocketLeagueReplayParser on your replay file.
     * Instructions coming soon for using RocketLeagueReplayParser.
-2. Run `python -m rocketleagueminimapgenerator.main [args]` replacing `[args]` with the program arguments you wish to use.
+2. Run `python -m rocketleaguereplayanalysis.main [args]` replacing `[args]` with the program arguments you wish to use.
 Leave empty to see help.
     * If you are running a precompiled version, run that executable name instead.
 Make sure that `field-template.svg`